theninthsky/renderprime/README.md

 # Environment Variables

+`WEBSITE_URL`: The URL of the website without `/` at the end.
+Providing it will cause the HTML document to be cached, thus greatly reducing response times (default: `undefined`).

 `USER_AGENT`: The `navigator.userAgent` string that will be injected to the browser during rendering (default: `Prerender`).

 `WAIT_AFTER_LAST_REQUEST`: The number of milliseconds to wait after the last request before snapshotting the DOM.
 This has tight correlation to the CPU power (default: `200`).